 Is it the right solution for my packaging moving forward?
 What solutions can you offer?
 Why can’t I just switch to a biodegradable plastic film now?

 This isn’t always the case.
-Biodegradable plastics can be made from naturally based materials such as corn starch Polylactic Acid (PLA), but some are produced using petrochemicals containing biodegradable additives that enhance biodegradation.
+Biodegradable plastics can be made from naturally based materials such as corn starch Polylactic Acid (PLA).
+However, some are produced using petrochemicals containing biodegradable additives that enhance biodegradation.

-So strictly the definition of biodegradation is the disintegration of materials by microorganisms such as bacteria, fungi or other biological means.
-But when it comes to packaging materials there is no set definition of ‘biodegradability.’
+The definition of biodegradation is the disintegration of materials by microorganisms such as bacteria, fungi or other biological means.
+However, when it comes to packaging materials, there is no set definition of ‘biodegradability.’

-Some biodegradable materials don’t biodegrade, others require extremely specific conditions and even then, bioplastics made with petrochemicals can leave behind toxins and small plastic residue that contaminates the soil and makes it unsuitable for composting.
+Some biodegradable materials don’t biodegrade and others require extremely specific conditions.
+Even then, bioplastics made with petrochemicals can leave behind toxins and small plastic residue that contaminates the soil and makes it unsuitable for composting.

 There needs to be scientific evidence to support the fact that packaging can biodegrade over time in the type of conditions typically found in a home composter.